rayyansi9/CS-4120-01-Diabetes-Project-ML-Fixed/README.md

 - Run commands from the repo root so relative paths work.
 - `mlruns/` is gitignored in the start, it will be created when you run the training scripts.

+## Running in an IDE (e.g., PyCharm)
+- Point the project to the `.venv` you created (Project Interpreter / Python env).
+- Set the working directory of run configs to the repo root.
+- Use the commands above (e.g., `python src/run_all.py` or `python src/evaluate.py`).
+- If you see `ModuleNotFoundError`, please doubleccheck for the installation of `requirements.txt` into that interpreter.

 ## Start here
 - Install packages: `pip install -r requirements.txt`
 - Train Baselines (classical models): `python src/train_baselines.py`